Welcome!

 TEACHING

-The group currently coordinates and teaches the following courses:
+The group coordinated and tought the following courses at ETH-Zürich:

 - Quantitative Approaches to Plant Population and Community Ecology (2021-now)